-Please contact the Office of Financial Assistance if you need additional aid for 2011-12.
+Please contact the Office of Financial Assistance if you need additional aid for 2016-17.
 Once you have been advised by the Office of Financial Assistance, you can complete an alternative loan application by selecting one of the lender options listed by clicking the link below or by applying through another lender of your choice.
-Alternative loans should be the LAST resort as they are more expensive than federal Stafford student and parent loans.
 Make sure that you research the loan benefits and fees thoroughly so that you can choose the lender that best suits your needs.
 You have the right to select any alternative loan lender.
 The link to the list provided is meant to assist you and not to indicate that FMU limits your lender choice or has a preference for the lender you use.

 Things You Need To Consider Before Applying For An Alternative Loan: